SivaAditya11/Machine-Learning-Powered-Real-Estate-Price-Prediction-/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⭐ Acknowledgments
-- Dataset source: [Kaggle/UCI Repository/Other]
+- Dataset source: Kaggle(California Housing Prices dataset)
 - Open-source libraries used in the project.

 If you find this project useful, please ⭐ the repository!